Starting Primary School: Skills to Encourage

 2. Recognising their name

 Being able to recognise their own name will make things a lot simpler for your child.
-It will help them understand where to put their coat, which drawer is theirs, and even help them identify their cardigan from their friends after P.E.
+It will help them understand where to put their coat, which drawer is theirs, and even help them identify their cardigan from their friends’ after P.E.

 Again, work on this at home.
 Your child may already have items with their name on for nursery that you can use to familiarise them with the shapes and sounds involved.
 The clearer the font, the better: intricate and flowery lettering should be avoided.

-3. Sharing
+3. Sharing and joining in

-Encourage your child to ask, “Can I have a go next?” on playdates and teach them to give someone else a turn once they’ve played with a toy for a while.
+With toys, encourage your child to ask, “Can I have a go next?” on playdates and teach them to give someone else a turn once they’ve played with a toy for a while.
 Encourage them to listen, and hear, what others are saying too, by asking questions about conversations and people’s feelings.

 5. Going to the toilet and washing their hands